lsst-dm/legacy-multifit/README.md

 git-lfs
 -------

-legacy-multifit stores large files using [git-lfs](https://git-lfs.github.com/).
-To use legacy-multifit you must install git-lfs and configure it.
+legacy-testdata_multifit stores large files using [git-lfs](https://git-lfs.github.com/).
+To use legacy-testdata_multifit you must install git-lfs and configure it.
 LSST runs its own git-lfs server and storage service.

 There is **no password required** for cloning or pulling from LSST's git-lfs server, but it is recommended that you use a [credential helper](https://help.github.com/articles/caching-your-github-password-in-git/) to avoid being prompted for a username and password repeatedly.